Polyethylene

 Decades of zero maintenance, UV and humidity resistance, full design flexibility (hundreds of colors, textures and finishes), low weight that does not load the structure, and significantly better thermal insulation than traditional facades.
 Panels rated FR or A2 also meet fire code 921 requirements.

 PE (polyethylene) is the cheapest but flammable, and not allowed above ground floor in most jurisdictions.
-FR (Fire Retardant) contains mineral fire-retardants and meets code 921 for buildings up to 9 stories.
-A2 has a fully mineral core, is non-combustible, and is required for high-rises.
+FR (Fire Retardant) contains mineral fire-retardants and meets code 921 on most buildings.
+A2 has a fully mineral core, is non-combustible, and is the customary specification on towers.
 At DAR GROUP we only work with FR or A2.

 Pricing varies significantly depending on panel type (FR/A2), color and finish, facade complexity (corners, openings, custom shapes), installation method, and project timeline.
 We do not give phone quotes because they end up inaccurate.
 After a short consultation and site visit, you get a detailed written quote.

 FR and A2 panels meet code 921 (Israel) and equivalent international standards.
-After the Grenfell Tower disaster in London, regulations tightened globally, and the standard for high-rises is now mineral-core panels.
+After the Grenfell Tower disaster in London, regulations tightened globally, and mineral-core panels are now the market standard on towers.
 We do not compromise on this.

 Leading manufacturers warranty the color and finish for 15 to 20 years.
 In practice, quality panels with PVDF coating maintain color and texture for 25 to 30 years and beyond.
 The panel itself does not crack, split or rot.
 After 20 years it still looks like it was installed yesterday.